jsmithb117/minesweeper/README.md

 fullstack - Stores each user score for each default board, top 10 global scores for each default board, and total games played.
 Renders top user score for each default board and top ten global scores for each default board.

-### Work In Progress

-query - Implement React Query
+query - Uses React Query for fetching data from server

+### Next up / Work In Progress

+graphql - Refactor server and client to use GraphQL for queries

 ### Todo: